 SEED Wayne is dedicated to building sustainable food systems on the campus of Wayne State University and in Detroit area communities.
 SEED Wayne works in partnership with community-based organizations to promote access to healthy foods, urban agriculture, farm-to-institution, healthy eating, and food planning and policy development.
 SEED Wayne integrates core university functions in teaching, research, engagement and operations.
 Student leadership is central to SEED Wayne’s success.
 SEED Wayne projects are located on campus and in the community.
 Click here to see SEED Wayne's Projects.
 Learn about SEED Wayne's Fellowship in Community Food Systems Planning.
 Guest seminars by community leaders in the Cities and Food Class are open to the public; RSVP to firstname.lastname@example.org is required.

-Check out the December 2015 issue of our newsletter, Wayne SEEDLING.
+Check out the March 2016 issue of our newsletter, Wayne SEEDLING.
 All newsletter issues are here.
 Read Farm Fed, WSU Alumni Magazine's cover story (Fall 2015), and a Model D article on urban agriculture that quotes Director Kami Pothukuchi (Sept, 2015).
+Listen to an interview on urban ag (3/11/16).
 Watch a 2009 TEDx talk by Dr. Pothukuchi